-Emissions reduction initiative Target Baseline (tCO 2 e) Target date Metrics/ KPI Responsibility Rationale Total Scope 1, Scope 2 and Scope 3 (mandatory) emissions 26% 1685.00 30/06/2021 \$ M turnover Karen Bennett, Manager of Chief Executive's Office, and Core Sustainability Team Achievable through the application of the reduction projects discussed further below and detailed in the CERP.
+Emissions reduction initiative Target Baseline (tCO 2 e) Target date Metrics/ KPI Responsibility Rationale Total Scope 1, Scope 2 and Scope 3 (mandatory) emissions 45% 1685 30/06/2024 \$ M turnover Karen Bennett, Manager of Chief Executive's Office, and Emissions and Energy Reduction Group Achievable through the application of the reduction projects discussed further below and detailed in the CERP.
 The \$ M turnover metric was selected as it is linked to the capacity of the organisation to engage in different activities.
-Electricity 40% 718.00 30/06/2021 \$ M turnover Karen Bennett, Manager of Chief Executive's Office, and Core Sustainability Team Achievable through operational changes (by optimising time of use of flood pumps, HVAC and lighting systems), and supported by behavioural changes (engagement of staff in energy-efficient practices).
-Also ensuring active support of Government's target of being 90% renewable by 2030 and 98% renewably by 2050.
-Diesel 20% 646.00 30/06/2021 \$ M turnover Fleet Management Coordinator, and personal responsibility of staff using vehicles.
-Also Director of ICM Achievable through a programme of managing levels of fleet utilisation and the reduction of numbers of fleet vehicles, regular servicing and maintenance of fleet vehicles, active monitoring of fleet management system (use of most appropriate vehicle) and staff support for more fuel efficient driving.
+Electricity 56% 718 30/06/2024 \$ M turnover Karen Bennett, Manager of Chief Executive's Office, and Emissions and Energy Reduction Group Achievable through operational changes (by optimising time of use of flood pumps, HVAC and lighting systems), and supported by behavioural changes (engagement of staff in energy-efficient practices).
+Also ensuring active support of Government's target of being 90% renewable by 2030 and 98% renewable by 2050.
+Diesel 32% 646 30/06/2024 \$ M turnover Fleet Management Coordinator, and personal responsibility of staff using vehicles.
+Also Director of ICM Achievable through a programme of managing levels of fleet utilisation and the reduction of numbers of fleet vehicles, regular servicing and maintenance of fleet vehicles, active monitoring of fleet management system (use of most appropriate vehicle), transitioning fleet to low carbon, and staff support for more fuel efficient driving.
 Also through operational changes and/or investment into flood pump and diesel generator fuel efficiency measures.

-Emissions reduction initiative Target Baseline (tCO2e) Target date Metrics/ KPI Responsibility Rationale Petrol 11% 114.00 30/06/2021 \$ M turnover and/or FTE staff Fleet Management Coordinator, and personal responsibility of staff using vehicles.
+Petrol 45% 114 30/06/2024 \$ M turnover and/or FTE staff Fleet Management Coordinator, and personal responsibility of staff using vehicles.
 Achievable through transition to lower emission vehicles where suitable, a programme of managing levels of fleet utilisation and the reduction of numbers of fleet vehicles, regular servicing and maintenance of fleet vehicles, active monitoring of fleet management systems (use of most appropriate vehicle) and staff support for more fuel efficient driving.
 Also achievable through encouragement of virtual meetings.
-Air travel (all) maintain base year 127.00 30/06/2021 \$ M turnover Managers of Directorates Achievable through behavioural changes, reviewing travel options, and encouraging use of video conference facilities.
+Air travel (all) 28% 127 30/06/2024 \$ M turnover Managers of Directorates Achievable through behavioural changes, reviewing travel options, and encouraging use of video conference facilities.
 Target is base year as air travel increased in the following two years.
-Next step will be to develop air travel emissions budget.
-Natural Gas 10% 47.00 30/06/2021 Absolute Already set up Shift to new building where there will be no use of natural gas has been delayed, so target has been adjusted.
-10% reduction compared to base year achievable through adjusting heating system.
+Next step will be to finalise air travel emissions budget.